What went down (for non-Block watchers)

 Harry and Tash

 The Grecian odyssey rapidly extends upwards and Harry and Tash struggle a little with roofing colours.
-Tash gracefully deters Harry from a brown baseplate roof, encouraging a more pleasant palate for their oasis and I’m pretty thrilled that she did because the overall look is light, refreshing and makes me want to take a trip to the Mediterranean.
+Tash gracefully deters Harry from a brown baseplate roof, encouraging a more pleasant palate for their oasis.
+I’m pretty thrilled that she did because the overall look is light.
+Refreshing and makes me want to take a trip to the Mediterranean.

 Luke and Jasmine